meiyor/DeepGaze-Text-Embedding-Map/README.md

 ```bash
 unzip COCO_subfolder_output.zip
 ```
-First generate the TEM, take into account that the file **file_annotations/sal_ground_truth_emb_SALICON_TEM_ini.txt** if you want to generate the embedding from scratch and first define your new training folder before run - refer to the code to see the specific details:
+First generate the TEM, take into account that the file **file_annotations/sal_ground_truth_emb_SALICON_TEM_w.txt** if you want to generate the embedding from scratch and first define your new training folder before run - refer to the code to see the specific details in **generate_objects_co_occur.py**:
 ```python
 python generate_TEM/generate_objects_co_occur.py
 ```